karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

     $ git pull
     $ git branch -d <my-awesome-feature-branch-name>

-After you do git-cleanup, I recommend you immediately create a new branch to avoid accidentally merging changes to the master branch in the future:
+After you do git-cleanup I recommend you immediately create a new branch to avoid accidentally merging changes to the master branch in the future:

     $ git checkout -b <temp-branch-name>